robotframework/robotframework/doc/releasenotes/rf-3.0.2.rst

 .. default-role:: code

-Robot Framework 3.0.2 is the second and hopefully last minor release in the Robot Framework 3.0.x series.
-The main motivation for this releases is fixing a performance regression with evaluating expressions using some BuiltIn keywords occurring since RF 2.9 (`#2523`_), but there are also few other fixes and several nice enhancements.
+Robot Framework 3.0.2 is the second minor release in the Robot Framework 3.0.x series.
+The main motivation for this releases is fixing a performance regression with evaluating expressions using some BuiltIn keywords occurring since RF 2.9 (`#2523`_), but there are also some other fixes and several nice enhancements.

-Questions and comments related to the release can be sent to the `robotframework-users <http://groups.google.com/group/robotframework-users>`_ and possible bugs `submitted to the issue tracker
+Questions and comments related to the release can be sent to the `robotframework-users <http://groups.google.com/group/robotframework-users>`_ mailing list and possible bugs submitted to the `issue tracker
 <https://github.com/robotframework/robotframework/issues>`__.

-If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --upgrade robotframework` to install or upgrade to the latest version or use `pip install robotframework==3.0.2` to install exactly this version.
+If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --upgrade robotframework` to install the latest release or use `pip install robotframework==3.0.2` to install exactly this version.
 Alternatively you can download the source distribution from `PyPI <https://pypi.python.org/pypi/robotframework>`_ and install it manually.
 For more details and other installation approaches, see the `installation instructions <../../INSTALL.rst>`_.

-Robot Framework 3.0.2 will be released on Monday February 13, 2017.
+Robot Framework 3.0.2 was released on Monday February 13, 2017.

 .. contents::
    :depth: 2